Sp3ctro/Sp3ctro.github.io/_posts/2020-01-27-FRM-Reading-2.md

 Parametric forms of estimation make very specific assumptions about distributions of data - for example, the assumption of a Normal or Lognormal distribution.
 Non-Parametric approaches use empirical data to drive the distribution's classification.

 ## Bootstrap Historical Simulation
 If Historical Simulation is the process of calculating VAR from a historical dataset, then the Bootstrap Historical Simulation method can be thought of as repeated Historical Simulation.
+With this method, we take repeated samples from the dataset, compute a Historical VAR, a "replace" the values back into the dataset.
+The term "replace" means that random samples are chosen repeatedly, and values chosen in a sample can be chosen again in future samples.
+This is performed *n* times, and the average of the *n* VARs computed is used.

 ## Improvements to the Historical VAR Simulation Method